 Keep in mind that some policies require specific documentation of loss.
-Safety, especially during the pandemic, should always remain your priority.
-While properties are inaccessible, consider using visual intelligence sources like drones, aerial vehicles, and satellites, to capture and record losses and expedite claims.
+Safety should always remain your top priority.
+While properties are inaccessible, consider using visual intelligence sources like drones, aerial vehicles, and satellites to capture and record losses and expedite claims.

 Because your business could be affected even if your properties do not sustain any physical damage, it’s important to track all revenue losses and extra expenses associated with wildfires.
 For contingent time element claims, you should immediately gather documentation of any supplier or customer contingent issues, including any supply chain impacts.

 If you are filing a business interruption claim, provide your insurer with specific information regarding:

 - Civil authority orders mandating evacuation of your premises.

 - Road closures preventing or prohibiting access to your premises.

 - Service interruptions, including specific reasons for loss of service.

 Support your claim with media reports, copies of relevant records, maps, and photos and video captured by drone or satellite given access and safety issues.